isomerpages/govtech-stp/_vaccinated-travel-lane/VTL Air/Vaccinated Travel Lane (Air) Overview.md

 <ol style="margin-top:0px; list-style-type: disc;">
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Pre-departure COVID-19 PCR or professionally administered ART taken within 2 days before departure for Singapore</li>
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Supervised self-administered ART (S$15, payment onsite via cashless modes) at a <a href="http://www.moh.gov.sg/covid-19/quick-test-centres-(qtcs)" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> within 24 hours of arrival in Singapore</li>
+	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; line-height:1.35;">Travellers entering Singapore <b>from 14 Mar 2022, 2359hrs (SGT)</b> will only need to undergo an unsupervised self-administered ART using self-procured <a href="https://www.hsa.gov.sg/consumer-safety/articles/covid19_selftests" target="_blank">authorised ART kits</a> within 24 hours of arrival in Singapore.
+This will replace the previous requirement for a supervised self-administered ART.
+Travellers are required to report their test result via <a href="https://www.sync.gov.sg/" target="_blank">https://www.sync.gov.sg</a> before proceeding with their activities in Singapore.</li>
 </ol>
 <p style="font-size:18px; margin-top:15px; margin-bottom:15px; line-height:1.35;">Fully vaccinated recovered travellers may qualify for exemption from COVID-19 tests.
 Please refer to <a href="/vaccinated-recovered" target="_blank">this page</a> for more information.</p>
 <p style="font-size:18px; margin-top:20px; margin-bottom:15px; line-height:1.35;">For their journey to Singapore, travellers must carry along an electronic or physical copy of the documents applicable to them, and be prepared to present them to airline staff and immigration officers.
 The table below summarises the key documents travellers have to bring along.</p>